Janus-Cross-chain-messaging/proposal/proposal.md

 Requested amount for 1 year is : 348 979 USD

+The development costs could be paid out in milestones covering 3 months of work.
+Then the testnet will be completed using 4 milestones.

 ### Mainnet costs:
-Estimated $300 000 USD audit costs and 50k hardware infrastructure costs. better estimates will be created when this point is reached.
+The audit costs and the hardware costs to run the nodes will be calculated after testnet.
+Multiple auditing firms should be contacted before mainnet deployment.
+There must be also two Powers of TAU ceremonies hosted to secure the ZKP before mainnet launch

 ### Maintenance:
-Requesting 1 year worth of development time, which will be spent more slowly as the development frequency decreases.
+With less development frequency, 1 year of development fees should cover a longer period.

 ### Marketing strategy
 This is an infrastructure aimed at developers, it's direct use is abstracted from end users.